 MeluXina – high-performance computing

-With MeluXina, Luxembourg will have one of the most powerful high-performance computers in Europe.
-The supercomputer has a computing power of 10 petaflops, i.e. 10 million billion operations per second.
-To illustrate the size in numbers: 10,000,000,000,000.
-MeluXina will thus make it into the top 50 of the world ranking of the 500 most powerful high-performance computers.
+With MeluXina, Luxembourg has one of the most powerful high-performance computers in Europe.
+The supercomputer has a computing power of 18 petaflops, i.e. 18 million billion operations per second.
+To illustrate the size in numbers: 18,000,000,000,000,000.
+MeluXina has thus made it into the top 50 of the world ranking of the 500 most powerful high-performance computers.

 Luxembourg’s Melusina myth

 It is said that Count Siegfried of the Ardennes was a keen hunter.
 On one of his hunting trips he lost his way and ended up in the beautiful Alzette valley.
 While admiring the area and viewing the ruins of an old Roman castle on an ominous-looking cliff, he heard someone singing.
 Siegfried looked around and soon saw a beautiful girl sitting high up among the ruins of the old castle.
 It was Melusina.